 Key components of the best sales emails

 Write engaging subject lines

 “The subject line is important because it’s the first thing people see when they open your email,” says Courtney Gupta, community engagement specialist and former SMB account executive at Zendesk.
 “Make sure your entire subject line is visible on desktop and mobile.
 It also helps to include the prospect’s name, a short question, or an idea about something specific to their needs.”

 Your email subject line may have gotten you past the front door, but now your opening line needs to encourage the recipient to keep reading.

-Try to open with personalized lines such as “I loved your blog post…” or “I was excited to hear about your company’s product launch…” You may also be able to tailor your opening line by referencing the recipient’s new role, their competitor’s recent actions, or a shared connection you two have.
+Try to open with personalized lines such as, “I loved your blog post…” or “I was excited to hear about your company’s product launch…” You may also be able to tailor your opening line by referencing the recipient’s new role, their competitor’s recent actions, or a mutual connection.
 If you can’t get too personal, citing a relevant statistic could catch their attention.

 Tailor the body length to your audience

 An oft-cited Boomerang study concluded that “emails between 50 and 125 words had the best response rates at just above 50%.”
 However, more recent research by Prospect.io found that sales emails with roughly 300 words had much better response rates than those with fewer than 100 words.